chef/monitoring-integration-automate/prometheus/Prometheus-server-installation-and-configuration-setup.md

 * The environment is now properly set up for collecting metrics and monitoring the server.

-NOTE: Additional configurations for prometheus server will be required as more exports are installed.
+NOTE: Additional configurations for prometheus server will be required as more exporters are installed.
 Refer to [Prometheus agent installation Guide](./Prometheus-agent-installation-configuration.md)